KID-7391/SOPRC/README.md

 # SOPRC
-An implement of **Exploring the Algorithm-Dependent Generalization of AUPRC Optimization with List Stability**.
+An implement of the NeurIPS 2022 paper: [**Exploring the Algorithm-Dependent Generalization of AUPRC Optimization with List Stability**](https://arxiv.org/abs/2209.13262).

 ## Environments
 * **Ubuntu** 16.04